Denis Anatolyevich Tolstoystenkov

 - Activists

-According to human rights activists, she will be released in the spring of 2024 , having fully served the sentence imposed by the court.
+According to human rights activists, she was released in the spring of 2024, having fully served her sentence.

 - Associations